isheegattani/twinforce-ai-onboarding/README.md

 Email: ishee.gattani30@gmail.com
 LinkedIn: [https://www.linkedin.com/in/isheegattani/](https://www.linkedin.com/in/isheegattani/)

-GitHub: [Insert repo if created]

 ---

 **Note:** TwinForce is a submission to the Salesforce Agentforce Virtual Hackathon (2025) and is currently in development.
-The org provisioning issue has been reported and we're building around this limitation to still demonstrate value.
+The org provisioning issue has been reported, and we're still building around this limitation to demonstrate value.